Center of the quantum affine vertex algebra in type A

 \bre In the original definition of the quantum VOA in \cite{ek:ql5}, the {\em hexagon identity}

 was considered instead of the weak associativity property \eqref{associativity}.
-It was proved therein that \eqref{hexagon} implies \eqref{associativity}.
-Furthermore, the authors introduced the notion of {\em nondegenerate vertex algebra} and proved that if the other axioms hold, then the hexagon identity is equivalent to the weak associativity property when $V/hV$ is a nondegenerate vertex algebra. \ere
+It was proved therein that in a quantum VOA \eqref{hexagon} implies \eqref{associativity}.
+Furthermore, the authors introduced the notion of {\em nondegenerate vertex algebra} and proved that if the other axioms of quantum VOA hold, then the hexagon identity is equivalent to the weak associativity property when $V/hV$ is a nondegenerate vertex algebra. \ere